 4. “Unavailability of selected data conversion”

 This error might actually arise as a side-effect of the solution to error 3 above.
-If you happen to convert the NSF file manually as indicated above, you might see this error due to unavailability of the selected data type for conversion.
+If you happen to convert the NSF file manually as indicated above, you might see this error due to the unavailability of the selected data type for conversion.
 This could be the final hurdle in the desired NSF to PST migration.

 In the war between email clients, it is the users who ultimately reap the benefits and sometimes face the brunt too.
 That said, modern techniques and automated tools that can migrate NSF to PST in a few clicks have made this traditionally difficult task very easy.
 So if you need to switch your email platform from Notes to Outlook, instead of getting into the hassles of manual techniques, use a professional automated tool like Stellar Converter for NSF and save your time and energy.